maiconmrs/maiconmrs/README.md

 ### Hello 👋

-I am Maicon and welcome to my GItHub space!
+I am Maicon and welcome to my GitHub space!

+"The chemist is a developer now!"

+Over the last two years, I considered starting a career in software development.
+This year I found the courage to switch to IT.
+After 9 weeks of intense work, learning and a lot of fun, I feel that I did the right choice and I am so happy about it!

-### Languages & Tools:
+### Technologies:

   <p>
   <img alt="JavaScript" src="https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=white&style=for-the-badge" />